ALifeLivedFully/Cookbook/content/cookbook/Zaatar-Chicken-Bulghur-Bowls.md

 ---
 ### Za'atar Chicken Bulghur Bowls

+This recipe has been passed down for 3 generations in my family and was made using traditional ojibwe gardening and cooking techniques.
+This recipe has been passed down for 3 generations in my family and was made using traditional ojibwe gardening and cooking techniques.
+This recipe has been passed down for 3 generations in my family and was made using traditional ojibwe gardening and cooking techniques.
+This recipe has been passed down for 3 generations in my family and was made using traditional ojibwe gardening and cooking techniques.

+#### Recipe Stats

 - ⏲️ Prep time: 10 min
 - 🍳 Cook time: 20 min
 - 🍽️ Servings: 4

 #### Ingredients